tpemartin/113-1-data-visualization/Lecture-notes/04-print-out-setting.md

 + When an object is mentioned to be in the Global environment, don't create an example object.

-+ When the font sizes of title, subtitle, caption, axe labels, and axe text should be 16, 14, 12, 12, and 10 respectively.
++ The font sizes of title, subtitle, caption, axis labels, and axis text should be 16, 14, 12, 12, and 10 respectively.
 Other text size should be 10.

 + When ask to make font size scalable, put `adj <- 1` and have all font sizes time `adj`

++ When ask to save the graph, set the aspect ratio to be 4:3.
+The width should be 80% width of an A4 paper unless specified otherwise.
 ```